tiffanylian/typemaster-landing-page/content/about.en.md

 # About Us

-Made with ❤️ by the *Hugo Bootstrap Theme* [team](https://github.com/filipecarneiro/hugo-bootstrap-theme/graphs/contributors).
+Made with ❤️ by ScribbleScan Team(https://github.com/tiffanylian/hugo-mock-landing-page).